dsforza96/yocto-hair/README.md

 - `pheomelanin`: the pheomelanin concentration.

 Hair color can be specified in three different ways: direclty with the `color` parameter, through the absortion coefficient `sigma_a` or with the concentration of `eumelanin` and/or `pheomelanin`, which are the two pigments that determine the color in human hair.
-An Eumelanin concentration of about 8 gives black hair, 1.3 brown hair and 0.3 blonde hair.
+An eumelanin concentration of about 8 gives black hair, 1.3 brown hair and 0.3 blonde hair.
 Pheomelanin is responsible for orage and red hairs.

 ## Examples
 By changing the above parameters, it is possible to obtain different hair looks.
 In the following examples we show the effect of the variation of each parameter.
 All images have been rendered at the resolution of 720x720 pixels with 1536 samples per pixel.